baalimago/repeater/README.md

 ```

 ## Usage
+Since v1.2, repeater will re-attempt the command until successful.
+A success is a command returning exit code 0.
+Set flag `-retryOnFail=false` if you simply wish to repeat the CMD `-n` amount of times, regardless of outcome.

 Usecases:
 * CRUD state using curl as fast as you have network sockets
 * Paralellize repetitive shell-scripts